forflo/sedfuck/README.md

 Usage
 -----
-The command
+Just execute a command like the following

-	$ sed -n -f sedfuck.sed < <infile>.bf > sedfuck.out.c
+	$ sed -n -f sedfuck.sed < somecode.bf > sedfuck.out.c

-compiles the given brainfuck code to C code and uses the C compiler to produce a runnable objectfile called sedfuck.out.
+This will compile the given brainfuck code to C code and uses the C compiler to produce a runnable objectfile called sedfuck.out!

 Note that *you have to* redirect the output to the file "sedfuck.out.c".

 You can also omit the redirection at the end.

 	$ sed -n -f sedfuck.sed < <infile>.bf

 Calling sedfuck directly is also supported (GNU/Linux only):